redhat-plumbers-in-action/advanced-commit-linter/README.md

 ### token

-GitHub token or PAT is used for creating comments on Pull Request and setting checks.
+GitHub token or PAT is used for setting status checks on Pull Request.

 ```yml
 # required permission